-l) Foreign Currency Translation
+m) Foreign Currency Translation

 The local currency, the Australian dollar, is the functional currency for the Company.
 The determination of the functional currency is made based on the appropriate economic and management indicators.
 The financial statements have been translated into U.S dollars (the "reporting currency") in accordance with SFAS No. 52, Foreign Currency Translation.
-Accordingly, assets and liabilities are translated into U.S dollars at the exchange rates in effect at the Statement of Financial Position date or historical rates.
+Accordingly, assets and liabilities are translated into U.S dollars at the exchange rates in effect at the Balance Sheet date or historical rates.
 Revenues and expenses are translated into U.S dollars at the average rates of exchange prevailing during the year.
-Translation adjustments arising from this currency remeasurement are reported as a separate component of accumulated other comprehensive income (loss) included in the Statement of Changes in Stockholder's Equity.
+Translation adjustments arising from this currency re-measurement are reported as a separate component of accumulated other comprehensive income (loss) included in the Statements of Changes in Stockholder's Equity.